chloehuang123/Udacity-Nano-Degree-Data-Scientist/Lesson 04: Machine Learning Pipelines/README.md

 The tfidf transformer and the text length extractor are fit to the input data, in this case the raw data, independently.
 They are then performed in parallel, and their outputs are combined and passed to the next estimator, in this case, the classifier.

 [Case Study: Add Feature Union](https://github.com/chloehuang123/Udacity-Nano-Degree-Data-Scientist/blob/main/Lesson%2004:%20Machine%20Learning%20Pipelines/feature_union_practice.ipynb)

+## Creating Custom Transformer
+In the last section, you used a custom transformer that extracted whether each text started with a verb.
+You can implement a custom transformer yourself by extending the base class in Scikit-Learn.
+Let's take a look at a a very simple example that multiplies the input data by ten.